weigelworld/SigHeterosis/README.md

   10_Rareallele_xpn.r, 10A_Rareallele_xpn_PosNeggenelist.r, 10B_Rareallele_xpn_additivegenelist.r: whether rare allele count in regulatory region of genes affects the gene expression, and whether gene expression in turn associates with plant growth.
 It is also tested whether the association differs between hybrids and inbreds using various (additive and non-additive) gene lists.

+  GeneExpressionMatrix: Directory where gene expression matrix in the form of TPM tables and corresponding meta data files are stored.
+The files are gzip compressed.
+The TPM table is generated following scripts in steps 1 and 2.
+	run125_RSEM_rmCMRTPHBS_rmColOL3Mdup_seqtk28_ShootTPM.txt.gz: TPM table for the first, SHB1 experiment run125_RSEM_rmCMRTPHBS_rmColOL3Mdup_seqtk28_Shootmetainfo.txt: the corresponding meta data
-  For detailed explanation, see #README sections of each script.
+	run197_rmCMRTPHBS_rm2MSeqtkDupOL.TPM.txt.gz: TPM table for the second, SHB2 experiment run197_rmCMRTPHBS_rm2MSeqtkDupOL_corr.meta.txt: the corresponding meta data For detailed explanation, see #README sections of each script.